Understanding the User Interface

 Hardware Utilization: Adjusts the quality level used for rendering data.
 Changing this setting influences how many data is downloaded from the server as well as how much pressure is put on the user's graphics card.
 Tune this value to your network connection and hardware power.
 After changing the setting, the page has to be refreshed.

 Loading Strategy: You can choose between two different loading strategies.
 When using "best quality first" it will take a bit longer until you see data, because the highest quality is loaded.
 Alternatively, "Progressive quality" can be chosen which will improve the quality progressively while loading.
 As a result, initial data will be visible faster, but it will take more time until the best quality is shown.

-4 Bit: Toggles data download from the server using only 4 Bit instead of 8 Bit for each pixel.
-Use this to reduce the amount of necessary internet bandwidth for webKnossos.
-Useful for showcasing data on the go over cellular networks, e.g 3G.
+4 Bit: Toggles data download from the server using only 4 bit instead of 8 bit for each voxel.
+Use this to reduce the amount of necessary internet bandwidth for WEBKNOSSOS.
+Useful for showcasing data on the go over cellular networks, e.g 4G.

 Interpolation: When interpolation is enabled, bilinear filtering is applied while rendering pixels between two voxels.
 As a result, data may look "smoother" (or blurry when being zoomed in very far).
-Without interpolation, data may look more "crisp" (or pixelated when being zomed in very far).
+Without interpolation, data may look more "crisp" (or pixelated when being zoomed in very far).

 Render Missing Data Black: If a dataset does not contain data at a specific position, WEBKNOSSOS can either render these voxels in "black" or it can try to render data from another magnification.

 The right-hand side panel includes a number of tabs with specific information, additional interactions, listings about your current skeleton and/or volume annotation.
 When working with any of the WEBKNOSSOS annotation tools (see above), any interactions with the dataset will lead to entries in the listing provided here.